-1. What is the BC Aboriginal Student Award?
+1. What are the BC Aboriginal Student Award and the Aboriginal Teacher Education Award?

-2. Where can I get an application for this award?
+2. Where can I get an application for these awards?

 3. Where do I send my application for consideration?